Homer L. Wise: World War II service

 From April to September 1943, Wise trained with the 36th Infantry Division in North Africa.
 He first entered combat on September 9 during the landings at Salerno, Italy, and continued to serve in the Italian Campaign for the next year.
 He fought in Naples and Rome and, on January 7, 1944, earned the Silver Star.

 By June 14, 1944, he was serving as a staff sergeant in Company L, 142nd Infantry Regiment, 36th Infantry Division.
 On that day, in Magliano, Italy, Wise carried a wounded man to safety and repeatedly went ahead of his unit to engage the German forces alone.
 It was for his actions during this battle that he was later awarded the Medal of Honor.
 Only four days after his Medal of Honor action, on June 18, he suffered a shrapnel wound to the head and was awarded a Purple Heart.

 Beginning in August 1944, Wise participated in the Allied invasion of southern France.
-On August 16 he earned a Bronze Star and on August 22 a second Purple Heart for a bullet wound inflicted by a sniper.
+On August 16 he earned a Bronze Star with V device for Valor and on August 22 a second Purple Heart for a bullet wound inflicted by a sniper.
 He was again shot by a sniper on September 22 and given a third Purple Heart for this wound.
 He was removed from combat in November and formally presented with the Medal of Honor by General Alexander Patch, commander of the Seventh Army, in Épinal, France.
 Among the other medals earned by Wise during the war were two foreign decorations, the Italian Croce di Guerra and the French Croix de Guerre.

 Later life

 On July 21, 1945, he received an honorable discharge from the Army.
 Wise worked in Stamford, Connecticut, until 1947, when he re-enlisted in the Army and served in various recruiting and administrative roles.
 He was the director of Army recruiting in Stamford through 1959, interrupted by a two-year stint in Germany from 1952 to 1954.
 He served in France from 1961 to 1963, at Fort Devens, Massachusetts, from 1963 to 1965, and in Italy from 1965 to 1966.
 He retired from the military on December 21, 1966, having reached the rank of first sergeant, and returned to Stamford.

 He was one of six honorary pall bearers at the dedication of the Tomb of the Unknowns on May 27, 1958, presided over by President Dwight D. Eisenhower.
 He was also a guest of the President of the United States at the inaugurations of Presidents Eisenhower, Richard Nixon and Lyndon Johnson.

 Wise died in Stamford at age 57 of congestive heart failure.
-He was buried at Saint John's Roman Catholic Cemetery in Darien, Connecticut.
 His widow died in 2002.